 kind of lazy it’s usually always in a pony tail.

 ~My daily uniform is yoga pants and a t-shirt.
-I should hold stake in Lulu Lemon.
+Life is better in sweats.

 ~I started canning a few years ago and am now obsessed.
 I preserve year round, putting up the each seasons bounty.
 I have a pantry full to prove it.

-~My last meal would be a BLT on toasted rye bread with summer ripe tomatoes with a sprinkle of kosher salt, crisp romaine lettuce and a healthy smear of mayonnaise.
+~My last meal would be a BLT on toasted rye bread with summer ripe tomatoes, a sprinkle of kosher salt, crisp romaine lettuce and a healthy smear of real mayonnaise.

-~I’m not a big drinker but I do appreciate a good whisky!
+~I’m not a big drinker but I do love my whiskey.

 ~I like to watch television series in their entirety.
 (Thank you Netflix!)
 Preferably in bed with the curtains drawn while someone else is watching my kids.

-~I like my coffee heavy on the cream and sugar and I like my tea as is.
+~I like my coffee heavy on the cream and I like my tea as is.
 I drink one or the other every morning.

 ~I LOVE Mexican food.
 I could eat it every single day.